20 Trending Fashion Startups

 As consumers’ needs and attitudes change, the world of fashion shifts alongside them.

-From startups that prioritize ethical supply chains to brands that champion inclusive sizing, these 20 companies are perfect examples of businesses with the foresight and intuition to provide customers with the products, experiences, and mission statements that will resonate with them.
+From startups that prioritize ethical supply chains to brands that champion inclusive sizing, these 40 companies are perfect examples of businesses with the foresight and intuition to provide customers with fashion products and experiences that will resonate with the mass market.